 Open X-Embodiment: Robotic Learning Datasets and RT-X Models

-Accepted at International Conference on Robotics and Automation (ICRA) 2024.
+Published at International Conference on Robotics and Automation (ICRA), May, 2024.

 We introduce the Open X-Embodiment Dataset, the largest robot learning dataset to date with 1M+ real robot trajectories, spanning 22 robot embodiments.
 We train large, transformer-based policies on the dataset (RT-1-X, RT-2-X) and show that co-training with our diverse dataset substantially improves performance.